goodlancer-org/valera/docs/electric_circuit.rst

 Step 1
 ~~~~~~~~~~
-Connect low current voltage converter, two wires and jack cable to the button form one side and XT60 wire from another side.
+Connect low current voltage converter, two wires and jack cable
+to the button form one side and XT60 wire from another side.
 Mind the polarity.

 .. image:: images/Electric_Curcuit_Assm/Assm_Butt_VoltConvLowCur_D.jpg

+|

 .. image:: images/Electric_Curcuit_Assm/Assm_Butt_VoltConvLowCur_A.jpg

 Step 2
 ~~~~~~~~~~
-Connect an input of the high current voltage converter to the two wireswe connected to the button before.
+Connect an input of the high current voltage converter to the two wires we connected to the button before.
 Mind the polarity.

 .. image:: images/Electric_Curcuit_Assm/Assm_VoltConvHighCur.jpg

 Step 3
 ~~~~~~~~~~~
 Connect a Servo Controller through two wires to the output of the high current voltage converter.
 Mind the polarity.

 .. image:: images/Electric_Curcuit_Assm/Assm_ServCont.jpg

 Step 4
 ~~~~~~~~~~~~
-Connect the USB wire to the output of the low current voltage converter, I used screw connectors for myself.
-Mind the polarity.
+Attach the USB wire to the low current voltage converter’s output using screw connectors.
+Pay attention to the polarity.

 .. image:: images/Electric_Curcuit_Assm/Assm_USBCab.jpg